 Assembly Bill 540 (AB540) is a law that was passed in 2001 that allows undocumented students that meet certain eligibility requirements to pay resident ($46/unit) instead of non-resident ($269/ unit) fees.
 To apply, submit the California Nonresident Tuition Exception Request Form to the Admissions and Records Office.

-Undocumented students who are eligible for AB540 may apply for the Board of Governor’s (BOG) Fee Waiver Program which waives the $46/unit fee at DVC.
-To apply for the BOG Fee Waiver, fill out the California DREAM Act application.
-Please note the fee waiver does NOT have a March 2nd deadline and students may continue to apply throughout the academic year.
+Undocumented students who are eligible for AB540 may apply for the California Promise Grant (formerly known as Board of Governors (BOG) Fee Waiver) Program which waives the $46/unit fee at DVC.
+To apply for the Promise Grant (BOG Fee Waiver), fill out the California DREAM Act application.
+Please note the Promise Grant (BOG Fee Waiver) does NOT have a March 2 deadline and students may continue to apply throughout the academic year.

-Undocumented students who are eligible for AB540 and the Board of Governor’s Fee Waiver may apply for EOPS.
+Undocumented students who are eligible for AB540 and the California Promise Grant (formerly Board of Governors Fee Waiver) may apply for EOPS.
 The EOPS Program's primary goal is to encourage the enrollment, retention and transfer of students disadvantaged by language, social, economic and educational circumstances, and to facilitate the successful completion of their goals and objectives in college.
 EOPS offers academic counseling, book vouchers, free tutoring, and other support services.
 To apply, please visit the EOPS Office.